SciBorgs/SciGuides/projects/Java101.md

 ## Create GitHub Repo

-(maybe move this section to a separate ref sheet)
 A GitHub repository, often referred to as a "repo," is a central location where you can store, manage, track, and control changes to your project files.
 It's like a folder for your project that is hosted on GitHub's servers.
 It also allows you to easily share your code, or collaborate with others.
 You're going to create a repo for the code that you write in this tutorial.
 1. Open [GitHub](github.com) and log in.